Military leaders reject Tucker Carlson’s assertion that efforts to retain female troops are a ‘mockery’

 “They are beacons of freedom and they prove Carlson wrong through determination and dedication.
 We are fortunate they serve with us,” he wrote on Twitter.

+“I just think it’s insulting to those women to have a comment like that,” McConville said.

+McConville said his daughter is a social worker and captain in the Army, and his wife also served, leaving as a captain.

-Senior officials responded after female service members circulated videos of Carlson’s statements with their own commentary.
+Other senior officials responded after female service members circulated videos of Carlson’s statements with their own commentary.

 Army Maj.
 Heather Tregle wrote on Twitter that she “had 2 children while serving in the Army, deployed to 2 combat zones, advised commanders at home & in war, and graduated from the Naval War College.”